 Before you think this is too depressing, there is hope.

 The Native Americans were taller, faster, stronger, and had better facial structures than the colonists who settled the “new” world.
 But the colonists had exponential growth at their backs, and immune systems capable of handling smallpox.
 The colonists, were, in effect, part of a machine superintelligence which did not value their individual autonomy or freedom or the quality of their life experiences.
-This machine used holograms to create a world not our own, a world in which people lived miserable existences but continued to toil, day after day, in the hopes that their ancestors would have a better future.
+This machine used holograms to create a world not our own, a world in which people lived miserable existences but continued to toil, day after day, in the hopes that their descendants would have a better future.
 And strangely enough that seems to have actually happened.